iqhive/runtime.link/Readme.md

 default it will present the API's command line interface.

 ## Link Layers.
 Each layer enables the API to be linked against using a different communication protocol.

-The three available runtime.link layers are:

-    * cmd - the API represents program that is executed in scripts and/or over the command line.
-    * lib - the API represents a shared library that can be called using the platform-native ABI.
-    * rpc - the API represents a network interface with a selection of endpoints ie. a REST API.

-## Builtin Linkers
 The runtime.link project also provides a builtin Go package for each link level that can be used as the linker for that particular link layer.
 Each linker can act either as an implementation host or as the client that connects to a remote implementation.

+The three available runtime.link layers are:

+    * api - the API represents a network interface with a selection of endpoints ie. a REST API.
-    * cmd - parse command line arguments or execute command line programs (exe layer).
+    * cmd - parse command line arguments or execute command line programs.
     * lib - generate c-shared export directives or dynamicaly link to shared libraries (abi layer).
-    * rpc - the API represents a network interface with a selection of endpoints ie. a REST API.

 ## Data structures
-In addition to standard Go types, the runtime.link project defines an additional package for representing more complex data-structures that cross language and ABI boundaries.
+In addition to standard Go types, the runtime.link project defines an additional package for representing standard types that will supported by the link layers.

-    * ffi - pointer-types.
+    * std - enums, unions and pointer-types.

 ## Roadmap